 5. Larger inventory systems: best for complex operations

-Cin7, Fishbowl, SOS Inventory, and similar systems are useful when the business needs a heavier inventory operations layer: warehouses, assemblies, manufacturing, accounting sync, multichannel inventory, B2B ordering, or ERP-like workflows.
+Cin7, Fishbowl, SOS Inventory, inFlow Inventory, and similar systems are useful when the business needs a heavier inventory operations layer: warehouses, assemblies, manufacturing, accounting sync, multichannel inventory, B2B ordering, or ERP-like workflows.

-For small operators, these products can be too much system for the actual job.
+For focused operators, these products can be too much system for the actual job.
 The setup, configuration, and ongoing maintenance may outweigh the gain.
+Some also still leave the supplier-reply and invoice-reconciliation work outside the replenishment workflow, which is the exact gap the operator is trying to close.

 What replenishment software must answer